Annual and Post-Tenure Faculty Productivity Reviews (new title)

 - A faculty member who receives a final productivity performance rating of “unsatisfactory” shall receive a notice of dismissal from the CAO.

-- A faculty member adversely affected by the final decision issued by the CAO has the right to a campus Faculty Board of Review.
+- A faculty member adversely affected by the final decision issued by the CAO has the right to a campus Faculty Board of Review (see ACA-17: Faculty Board of Review Uniform Standards).

-- The dismissal process set forth herein for failure of a faculty member to meet the requirements of the performance improvement plan is distinct from and supersedes the separation processes and requirements set forth in BOT-52.
+- The dismissal process set forth herein for failure of a faculty member to meet the requirements of the performance improvement plan is distinct from and supersedes the separation processes and requirements set forth in BOT-18: Permanent Separations for Academic Appointees.

 The five-year post-tenure productivity review should not be the first time that a tenured faculty member who has received an overall annual report rating of unsatisfactory rating should be on a performance improvement plan.
 School/college and/or units should establish procedures to create performance improvement plans for tenured faculty members who receive an overall annual report rating of unsatisfactory.
 Evidence that the faculty member has met the requirements of the performance improvement plan can be used as evidence in the five-year post-tenure productivity review for the “meets productivity” expectation.